 The set that brought an adult out of their Dark Age, making them an AFOL.Dalek

 Part 4733, a SNOT brick that's like the regular 1X1 brick but with hollow studs on all four sides as well as the top .
-It is a greatly-loved part amongst AFOLs and has many nicknames; I think most the common one is the Travis brick but I prefer this British nickname given due to its vague resemblance to the Daleks, an alien monster from Doctor Who.Dark Ages
+It is a greatly-loved part amongst AFOLs and has many nicknames; I think most the common one is the Travis brick but I prefer this British nickname given due to its vague resemblance to the Daleks, an alien from Doctor Who.Dark Ages

 The period between when you stopped building with LEGO® toys as a child and then started again.Design ID